liam-wiltshire/talks/learning/content.md

 ???

-- Does anyone feel comfortable sharing a powerful memory?
- - Tell me as much as possible about it
-- If not
  - For many years, I've gone on vacation to the same place - Swanage
  - I can feel, standing here, like I am on the seafront - I can *hear* the sounds from the arcades over my right shoulder
   - I can *smell* the town - salty